quangthoIT/WebBanXeMay/README.md

-## Projects belong to the final group project of Web Programming
+## Project Overview
+This project is part of the final group assignment for the **Web Programming** course, developed by a team of two members.